Chapter 1:

 ◇◇◇◇

-In the end, they grew bored of running the same tests.
-Not because they had found solutions, but because solutions refused to exist within the walls of the clinic.
-So they struck a bargain: I could roam freely, as long as I handled every scrap of housework.
+Eventually they tired of repeating the same tricks.
+Not because they had found answers, but because the answers refused to exist in the walls of that clinic.
+So they struck a bargain: I could roam free, as long as I handled every scrap of housework.

-The clinic became my prison and my domain at once.
-Karin, for all her medical brilliance, was a disaster in the kitchen.
-I once found half a fish skeleton smoldering in the oven beside something that might have been bread.
-Kaguya was worse, her room looked like a battlefield, scrolls and jars piled to the ceiling, and when she did laundry she somehow made the clothes dirtier.
+The clinic was prison and home both.
+Karin, for all her strength, was hopeless in the kitchen.
+I once found a charred fish skeleton smoldering beside something that might have been bread.
+Kaguya was worse.
+Scrolls and jars stacked to the ceiling, laundry somehow dirtier after she touched it.

-So I scrubbed, I mopped, I cooked.
-If I did not do it, no one would.
+So I scrubbed.
+I mopped.
+I cooked.
+If I did not, no one would.

 ◇◇◇◇

-One evening Karin muttered as she stitched a gash on my arm.
-“The body loses so much strength when blood spills.
-Why is it so precious?”
+One evening Karin stitched a gash in my arm, her golden ponytail swinging as she worked.
+"The body loses so much strength when blood spills.
+Why is it so precious?"

 "It carries air," I said.
 "Every breath rides the blood to every corner of you."

-Another time I was cooking katsu over the clinic’s battered stove.
-Oil hissed and spat, the air thick with the smell of frying.
-Kaguya frowned as the breading darkened.
-“Meat softens in boiling water, but here it hardens and browns.
-How can the same fire make two outcomes?”
+Another time, I was frying cutlets on the battered stove.
+Oil spat, filling the air with a sharp aroma.
+Kaguya frowned, pushing a strand of dark hair with red undertones behind her ear.
+"Meat softens in boiling water, but here it hardens.
+How can the same fire give two outcomes?"

-Her face reddened, and she snapped her notes shut.
-“You say nonsense so confidently it almost sounds true.”
+She flushed and snapped her notes shut, ink staining her fingertips darker.
+"You say nonsense so confidently it almost sounds true."

 ◇◇◇◇

-The world outside had long since fractured.
-Human cities still stood, but only because of the barriers.
-Vast shimmering domes of light, etched from wards and old science, kept the Sephis from pouring in.
-Everything beyond those barriers was considered lost land.
-Some said it could be reclaimed.
-Most whispered it was cursed forever.
+The cities still stood, but only behind the barriers.
+Shimmering domes of wards and old science kept the Sephis out.
+Beyond those domes lay lost land.
+Some whispered it could be reclaimed.
+Most knew better.

 That was where I came in.